salsify/condition-editor-coding-exercise/README.md

 ## Properties Types/Comparators

 Comparators define the relationship between properties and property values.
-Certain comparators are only valid for certain property types, valid comparators are defined as follows
+Certain comparators are only valid for certain property types, valid comparators for each property type are defined as follows:

 * string
  * equals